 Is Online Sports Betting Legal Outside of New York?

 Since New Jersey won a Supreme Court victory on laws that restricted sports betting, many states in the US are moving quickly to legalize it.
 There are currently 8 states that have legalized sports betting in the USA, while 6, including New York, have passed bills on the matter.
 It is a wise move too – currently, sports betting brings in a whopping 70% of global gambling revenue.
-New York neighbours two states with legal sports betting – Pennsylvania and New Jersey.
+New York neighbours two states with legal sports betting.
+Both Pennsylvania online sports betting and New Jersey betting sites are legal.
 In fact, a partial motivation for New York moving so quickly on sports betting laws is to prevent further lost revenue from its residents traveling to the bordering New Jersey to gamble.

 Taxes on Your Winnings: Do You Have to Pay Anything?

 In New York, both cash and noncash gambling winnings are fully taxable at a rate of 25% if you have won $600 or more if the amount is 300 times the wager, $1,200 or more from bingo or slot machines, $1,500 or more from keno and over $5,000 from a poker tournament.
 For more info, visit the website of the IRS .